NunoAndrezo/NunoAndrezo/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying in 42 Lisbon
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C (programming language)

 <!--
 **NunoAndrezo/NunoAndrezo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.